 צֶדֶק צֶדֶק תִרְדֹף לְמַעַן תִחְיֶה – ‘You should pursue pure justice, so that you shall live.’

-In Pirkei Avot (Ethics of the Fathers) – the Talmudic tractate that teaches Jewish ethics and basic common sense – the sage R. Chanina proposes as follows (3:2):
+In Pirkei Avot (Ethics of the Fathers) – the Talmudic tractate that teaches Jewish ethics as well as basic common sense – the sage Rabbi Hanina proposes that we should all (3:2):

 ‘pray for the integrity of the government; for were it not for the fear of its authority, a man would swallow his neighbor up alive.’